Bioinformatician | Fixed Term 36 months | Auckland

 |Position Type:||Fixed Term Full Time|

 In this role, you will be expected to develop an in-house automated bioinformatics toolkit for the screening of viruses in plant and animal samples of biosecurity importance.
-The work will involve developing an in-house viral protein database, a statistical model-based profile of conserved domains and k-mer based-approaches for virus detection.
-For the toolkit to be intuitive and user-friendly, it will be supported by the development of software with an easy-to-use graphical user interface to allow the laboratory diagnosticians to easily perform data analysis.
+For the toolkit to be intuitive and user-friendly, you will be expected to develop a windows-based software with an easy-to-use graphical user interface to allow the laboratory diagnosticians to easily perform data analysis.

 Our ideal candidate will be a highly motivated individual with the following qualifications and experience

-- PhD or post graduate qualification in biology, computer science or a related discipline
+- PhD, or post graduate qualification with research experience, in biology, computer science or a related discipline;

 The Ministry for Primary Industries is committed to providing a working environment that embraces and values inclusion and diversity.
 Your unique talents and experience will help us deliver exceptional services to our communities in Aotearoa.
 In return you'll enjoy an inclusive and flexible working environment in a diverse team of people while you're growing your career here in NZ and internationally.
 We actively encourage applications from all backgrounds.
 If you have any support or access requirements, we encourage you to tell us when you apply so that we can assist you through the recruitment process.